How a Great Power Falls Apart

 The CCP is more of a mafia organization than a political party.

 Xi would continue to fail upward.
-In 1988, after losing his bid for deputy mayor in a local election, he was promoted to district party chief.
+In 1988, after a poor showing in a municipal people’s congress election, rather than being demoted from his position as a deputy mayor, he became a prefecture party chief.
 Once there, however, Xi languished on account of his middling performance.
-In the CCP, moving from the district level to the provincial level is a major hurdle, and for years, he could not overcome it.
+In the CCP, moving from the prefecture level to the provincial level is a major hurdle, and for years, he could not overcome it.
 But once again, family connections intervened.
 In 1992, after Xi’s mother wrote a plea to the new party leader in Fujian, Jia Qinglin, Xi was transferred to the provincial capital.
 At that point, his career took off.

 As all lower-level cadres know, to climb the CCP ladder, one must find a higher-level boss.
 In Xi’s case, this proved easy enough, since many party leaders held his father in high esteem.
 His first and most important mentor was Geng Biao, a top diplomatic and military official who had once worked for Xi’s father.
 In 1979, he took on the younger Xi as a secretary.
 The need for such patrons early on has knock-on effects decades down the line.
 High-level officials each have their own “lineages,” as insiders call these groups of protégés, which amount to de facto factions within the CCP.
 Indeed, disputes that are framed as ideological and policy debates within the CCP are often something much less sophisticated: power struggles among various lineages.
 Such a system can also lead to tangled webs of personal loyalty.
 If one’s mentor falls out of favor, the effect is the professional equivalent of being orphaned.